jrondonZ/Final_Project_COM214/README.md

 We followed an Agile approach with daily standups.
 Initial setup and model creation was done collaboratively.
 Then, we split into:

 Josiah : User authentication & authorization
-Rebecca : Categories CRUD & views
+Rebecca : Categories  & views
-Person C: ToDos CRUD & views
+Person C: ToDos & views
 We resolved merge conflicts through pull requests and code reviews.

 Ruby version: 3.4.9